Kelkador/Kid-Icarus-AHK-Scripts/README.md

 ![ScreenShot](https://i.imgur.com/HjBv41Z.png)

 3. Remap most the controls as you wish to the keyboard.
-However, DO NOT REMAP THE L BUTTON OR CIRCLE PAD.
-Leave those as-is and make sure L is set to fire in-game.
+However, DO NOT REMAP THE Y BUTTON OR CIRCLE PAD.
+Leave those as-is and make sure Y is set to fire in-game.
 4. Make SURE layout is set to "Seperate Windows" under Emulation > Configure > Graphics

 ![ScreenShot](https://i.imgur.com/jCIUPZm.png)